-If you love salt and vinegar potato chips then you’ll certainly love these.
+If you love salt and vinegar potato chips then you’ll certainly love these delicious grilled chicken wings.
 These wings make a delicious appetizer for cookouts, tailgating, and Super Bowl parties.
-Serve with a blue cheese dipping sauce for a complete experience.
+Serve them up with a creamy blue cheese dipping sauce for the ultimate experience.

 Salt and Vinegar Chicken Wings

 - 3 pounds chicken wings, both drummettes and flats

 - 2 cups distilled vinegar

 - 1 tablespoon mild chili powder

 - for dipping sauce: